iamismile/web-dev-resources/readme.md

 - [HTML Cheat Sheet](https://www.interviewbit.com/html-cheat-sheet/) - A Complete HTML Cheat Sheet to help you master HTML.
 - [CSS Cheat Sheet](https://www.interviewbit.com/css-cheat-sheet/) - Brush up on your CSS Skills with this comprehensive Cheat Sheet.
 - [HTML and HTML5 Interview Questions](https://www.interviewbit.com/html-interview-questions/) - A Complete list of HTML Interview Questions to help you ace your interview.
+- [ReadyTools HTML Structure Generator](https://www.readytools.co/code-hub/html-structure/) - Generate HTML Structures in seconds.
+Use Bootstrap or your style/javascript.
+- [ReadyTools Components Generator](https://www.readytools.co/code-hub/components/) - Generate HTML Components easily.
+- [ReadyTools Generated Buttons](https://www.readytools.co/code-hub/buttons/) - Copy fancy buttons with one click and use it on your website.

 ## 🖥 FRONT END CHALLENGES OR SKILLS